-The U.S. rules interpreting and applying transfer pricing, arm's-length principles are largely consistent with the OECD's Transfer Pricing Guidelines, although the U.S. rules contain a few unique features, such as a safe harbor rule for interest payments that relies on the U.S. applicable federal rate.
-Recent changes to the OECD Transfer Pricing Guidelines, as part of the OECD BEPS project, have increased the alignment of OECD rules with the U.S. in some areas, such as valuation of intangibles, while certain differences of emphasis (e.g., relative importance of contractual terms and location of decision-making functions) remain.
+The US transfer pricing rules and the transfer pricing guidelines issued by the OECD Guidelines that most countries around the world follow are largely consistent but with some differences, such as a safe harbor rule in the US regulations for interest payments that relies on the US applicable federal rate.

+Recent changes to the OECD Transfer Pricing Guidelines, as part of the OECD BEPS project, have increased the alignment of OECD guidelines with the US rules in some areas, such as valuation of intangibles, while certain differences of emphasis (e.g., relative importance of contractual terms and location of decision-making functions) remain.

-In general, the IRS applies a standard of a taxpayer dealing at arm's length with an uncontrolled taxpayer when examining transactions between commonly controlled taxpayers.
-The U.S. rules provide a number of "specified methods" for determining whether a particular transaction satisfies this standard, but allows other unspecified methods to be used under the overarching principle that the best, i.e., most reliable, method should be used based on the specific facts and circumstances.
+The US transfer pricing rules provide a number of "specified methods" for determining whether a particular transaction satisfies the arm's length standard, but allow other unspecified methods to be used under the overarching principle that the best, i.e., most reliable, method should be used based on the specific facts and circumstances.
 Under certain transfer pricing methodologies, the determination of an arm's length price is made by direct reference to comparable transactions under comparable circumstances, while other methodologies perform the analysis indirectly by comparing the profit outcome of one of the controlled parties to the profits of comparable companies.
 Thus, in order to price a controlled-party transaction, a transfer pricing methodology must be chosen, and comparable uncontrolled transactions or companies must be selected.

-If the IRS disagrees with a group's transfer pricing, it may propose penalties in addition to an adjustment in U.S. federal income tax liability.
+If the IRS disagrees with a group's transfer pricing, it may propose penalties in addition to an adjustment in US federal income tax liability.
 For example, the IRS can impose a 20 percent penalty when there are certain misstatements on a return, and a 40 percent penalty in the case of certain gross valuation misstatements.
 These penalties can arise when the adjustment to the price charged on an individual transaction exceeds certain thresholds, or when the total amount of all transfer pricing adjustments in a taxable year exceeds certain dollar amounts.
 Taxpayers can protect themselves against penalties by preparing contemporaneous documentation, meeting specified standards, supporting the appropriateness of their transfer pricing and consistency with the arm's-length standard.
 For these purposes, documentation generally is "contemporaneous" when it is in existence at or before the time the taxpayer files its tax return for the year covered by the documentation, and the documentation is provided to the IRS within 30 days of a request for its production.

 Transfer pricing documentation must include ten principal documents to meet the penalty protection standard, as well as satisfying certain other requirements.
-The principal documents include:
+The principal documents include, among others:

 - 1. An overview of the taxpayer's business and a description of the taxpayer's organizational structure - 2.
-A description of the method selected and an explanation of why that method was selected - 3.
-A description of alternative methods that were considered and an explanation of why they weren't selected - 4.
+A description of the method selected and an explanation of why that method was selected

+- 3. A description of alternative methods that were considered and an explanation of why they weren't selected - 4.
 A description of controlled transactions and internal data used to analyze those transactions; a description of the comparables that were used, how comparability was evaluated and what (if any) adjustments were made - 5.
 An explanation of the economic analysis and projections relied upon in developing the method.